 - Website security for registration, payment, and online courses

-ACE-approved providers must meet these criteria.
+ACE providers must meet these standards.

 Keep records.
 Because complying with your board’s CE requirements is the responsibility of the social worker, it’s important to keep your own records of CE sessions attended.